Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Here’s an example the resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced professional in [Your field] I think I’d make a perfect fit for this position.
+I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced person in your field I am confident that I will be a great fit for this opportunity.

-Thank you for taking a look at my application.
-I look forward to having a conversation with you.
+Thank you for considering my application.
+I am looking forward to hearing from you.

 Sincerely,